tushar-gadekar/travelapp/README.md

    ```bash
    flutter run
    ```
-   *(Note: A real Android/iOS device is highly recommended to test the Microphone and Text-to-Speech functionalities properly).*
+   *(Note: A real Android device is highly recommended to test the Microphone and Text-to-Speech functionalities properly).*

 ---